inputoutputcode/mia-server/docs/GameRules.md

 The first player rolls the dice and keeps their value concealed from the other players.
 The player then has three choices:

 - Tell the truth and announce what has been rolled.
-- Lie and announce a greater value than that rolled.
+- Lie and announce a greater value than rolled.
 - Lie and announce a lesser value, but high enough to beat the previous.

 The concealed dice are then passed to the next player in a clockwise fashion.
 The receiving player now has two options: